-Before graduation, students need to complete a small business management capstone to show off their skills and competency in running a small business.
+Before graduation, students must complete a small business management capstone to show off their skills and competency in running a small business.

-Students who successfully complete this business course will be able to create a thorough marketing plan for a good or service in an entrepreneurial setting.
+Students who complete this business course can create a thorough marketing plan for a good or service in an entrepreneurial setting.
 There must be a 45-hour off-campus assignment.

 Borough of Manhattan Community College